ryukinix/dchart/README.md

 # Description

-A simple dynamic charting project to fetch assets on Backend and render graphics with d3 on Frontend.
-Use Giraffe on Backend and Fable on Frontend.
+A simple dynamic charting project to fetch specific assets on Backend and render graphics with d3 on Frontend.
+Using Giraffe on Backend and Fable on Frontend.
 Full F# web application.

 ## Architecture